| | | | | |

 Stone Hill Winery (Herman, MO)

 The town of Herman, Missouri is soooo cute and offers several wine tasting opportunities.
 After visiting Stone Hill Winery though I had to include it in my list of winter wineries to sip in.
 (Stay at the Hermann Hill Vineyard and Inn and you can walk to the winery!
 Each room has a private hot tub too!!!)
 The winery specializes in local grape varietals, two of my favorites are its award winning Norton and Chardonal Reserve.
-Plan to schedule your tasting so you can then walk over to its onsite restaurant to enjoy even more of their wines and delicious cuisine.
+Be sure to make a stop at Stone Hill Winery and its onsite restaurant as part of your winter wine country adventure—plan to schedule your tasting so you can then walk over to the restaurant to enjoy even more of their wines and delicious cuisine.

 Related: Missouri Wine Country Travel Guide